craftxbox/craftxbox.github.io/index.md

 <h1 id="welcome">Welcome</h1>

+Welcome to craftxbox.tk
-Welcome to craftxbox.tk, this is my personal website where I post updates and sometimes upload files
+This is my website, where I post things occasionally, I also sometimes upload programs and stuff here.
+Theres a suggestions page to suggest ideas, theres also a feedback form in there aswell.
+Thats all, and I hope you enjoy your stay here!

 </div>